 - Prospects may have questions during the self-showing, and it can be tough to get answers if they’re touring the property on their own.

-- Depending on your software provider, you may have to pay monthly fees, which can start to add up.
-It’s important for property managers and landlords to do the math on whether they should rent vs. own smart lockboxes.
+- You may have to pay monthly fees depending on your software provider, which can start to add up.
+It’s important for property managers and landlords to do the math on whether they should rent or own smart lockboxes.
 This will depend on how many units they manage, how many of those are vacant at any given time, and for how long (on average).

 - Not all renters are technologically adept.
-Older renters, in particular, may not feel comfortable utilizing self-showings.
+Older renters, in particular, may not feel comfortable utilizing self-showing technology.

 - Self-showings are not 100% foolproof.
 There is always a risk that a person will cause damage to the unit, lose the keys, etc. Safeguards can be put into place, but there’s still some level of risk involved.